bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/unlocks-upgrade-research.md

   - AutoPartyManager
   - HRBuddy-Recruitment
   - HRBuddy-Training
 - In most cases, uPgrade: Capacity.I and uPgrade: Capacity.II are useless.
-New product is usually much better than old products, so there is no point in increasing maximum number of products.
+New products are usually much better than the old ones, so there is no point in increasing the maximum number of products.
 The only exception is when you reach the endgame.
-In endgame, new product is only marginally better than old products, so having more product slots may be beneficial.
-However, even in endgame, those researches may do more harm than good.
-In endgame, the warehouse's size and high-quality input materials are serious bottlenecks.
+In the endgame, new products are only marginally better than the old products, so having more product slots may be beneficial.
+However, even in the endgame, those researches may do more harm than good.
+In the endgame, the warehouse's size and high-quality input materials are serious bottlenecks.
 Having more product slots means that you need more free space in the warehouse and more units of input materials.
-There are cases that increasing product slots actually reduces the overall profit.
+In some cases, increasing product slots actually reduces the overall profit.
 You need to fine-tune it per use case.

 You can exchange hashes for RP if you have SF9.
 This number of RP is added to all divisions.